mechmerlin/qmk_setup/windows_flashing.md

 1. You are on a Windows computer.
 2. You have a stable internet connection.
 3. You currently have a .hex file for your keyboard.
 4. You know how to put your keyboard into reset.
 Ask the manufacturer if you don't.
+Sometimes this procedure is included in the readme.

 ## Drivers